Ball's Falls Conservation Area in Ontario has waterfalls and breathtaking fall colours

 Ball's Falls Conservation Area has everything you need for a worthwhile day trip this fall.

 Located just an hour and a half from the city and nestled on the scenic Niagara Escarpment within the breathtaking Twenty Valley, Ball's Falls is home to beautiful forest trails, two different waterfalls and a small mid-19th century ghost town.

 The 200-acres of land is rich in flora and fauna, so expect some stunning autumn colours if you visit this time of year.

 The Cataract Trail is probably the most popular of the five trails throughout the area.
 The 1.7-kilometre-loop follows Twenty Mile Creek through the forest continuing to the 35-foot-tall (11 metres) Upper Falls.

 The hiking trail also passes stone ruins of an old woolen mill.

 To check out the Lower Falls, follow the 1.3-kilometre Village Trail that connects to the Cataract Trail.
 There's a lookout that offers a pretty view of the 90-foot-tall (27 metres) waterfall and the multi-coloured, carved-out gorge.

-Just keep in mind the character of both the Upper and Lower falls may change dramatically with the seasons and can be much drier at times due to low rain levels.
+Just keep in mind the character of both the Upper and Lower falls may change dramatically with the seasons and can be much drier (or wetter) at times due to rain levels.